dashingsoft/pyarmor/docs/man.rst

 .. important::

-   Do not pack the obfuscated scripts, but plain scripts directly.
+   The command `pack` will obfuscate the scripts automatically, do not try to pack the obfuscated the scripts.

 **EXAMPLES**